dnsimple/terraform-provider-dnsimple/docs/data-sources/zone.md

 # dnsimple\_zone

 Get information about a DNSimple zone.
+It is generally preferrable to use the `dnsimple_zone` resource but you may wish to only retrieve and link the zone information when the resource exists in multiple Terraform projects.

 # Example Usage